 The Unfortunate Expiration of Mr. David S. Sparks by William F. Aicher

-Speculative Sci-Fi At It’s Finest: When The World Decides to Kill You
+Speculative Sci-Fi At Its Finest: When The World Decides to Kill You

 Imagine waking up to a killer serpent rubbing against your legs and a man from the Texas Chainsaw Massacre aimed and ready to redesign your body.
 This scenario greets David as he enters a strange land that seemingly wants all humans dead.

 Calvin, a Preservationist, grabs David knowing that he is key to some future plot to save the world.
 Traitorous to Plasticity, a recreated glass bubble city full of depressed but healthier businessmen, Calvin has formed a group called the Cause.

 Who Will Want To Reexamine The Way We Live?

 If you are looking for science fiction that makes you think about current societal problems with a plot that leaves you guessing and continuously thinking, David’s mind will hardwire you right into The Unfortunate Expiration of Mr. David S. Sparks.

-Support Indie Books and Your Favorite Indie Authors
+Don’t Forget To Support Indie Books and Your Favorite Indie Authors

-There is something for every type of reader within these four brilliant authors’ works.
-Many of these titles are slightly cheaper to obtain and digital copies are a steal at a mere few dollars–if not free.
+There is something for every type of reader within these brilliant indie books.
+Many of these titles are slightly cheaper to obtain, and digital copies are a steal at a mere few dollars–if not free.